-Isle of Capri Italy is one of the once-in-a-lifetime places in Italy.
-A calm, care- and carfree island 80 minutes boatride off the hectic traffic in Naples.
+The isle of Capri is one of the once-in-a-lifetime places in Italy.
+A calm, care- and almost carfree island 80 minutes boatride off the hectic traffic in Naples.

 The ferry trip it itself is stunningly beautiful heading out for the rocky outcrops in a sparkling sea with Naples’ skyline and the Vesuvius volcano over your right shoulder and the Sorrento peninsula on the left.
 Getting closer you’ll see the Faraglioni limestone crags and the steep green slopes before the boat docks in Marina Grande.
 From there you can take another boat out to the Blue Grotto or take the funicular up to Capri Town.